Patient Rights and Responsibilities

-- Keokuk County Hospital and Clinics must provide medically-related social services to attain the highest practicable physical, mental, and psychosocial well-being of each patient/resident.
+- Keokuk County Hospital & Clinics must provide medically-related social services to attain the highest practicable physical, mental, and psychosocial well-being of each patient/resident.

-- Keokuk County Hospital and Clinics must care for its residents in a manner and in an environment that promotes maintenance or enhancement of each patient’s/resident’s quality of life;
+- Keokuk County Hospital & Clinics must care for its residents in a manner and in an environment that promotes maintenance or enhancement of each patient’s/resident’s quality of life;

-- Keokuk County Hospital and Clinics shall provide activities that shall be directed by a qualified professional.
+- Keokuk County Hospital & Clinics shall provide activities that shall be directed by a qualified professional.